- Coverage: Does the plan cover the services you need?

 - Costs: How much are your premiums, deductibles, and other costs?
 How much do you pay for services like hospital stays or doctor visits?
 Is there a yearly limit on what you could pay out-of-pocket for medical services?
 Make sure you understand any coverage rules that may affect your costs.

 - Doctor and hospital choice: Do your doctors accept the coverage?
 Are the doctors you want to see accepting new patients?
-Do you have to choose your hospital and health care providers from a network?
+Do you have to choose your hospital and health care providers from a network ?
 Do you need to get referrals?

 - Quality of care: Are you satisfied with your medical care?
 The quality of care and services given by plans and other health care providers can vary.
 How have Medicare and other people with Medicare rated your health and drug plan’s care and services?
 Get help comparing plans and providers.

 - Convenience: Where are the doctor's offices?
 What are their hours?
 Which pharmacies can you use?
 Can you get your prescriptions by mail?
 Do the doctors use electronic health records (EHRs) or E-prescribe?
+Can you get an electronic copy of your information by email or to store in a personal health record?
+Which pharmacies can you use?
+Is the pharmacy you use in the plan’s network?
+If it’s in the network and your plan has preferred pharmacies, is your pharmacy preferred?
+You may pay more at non-preferred pharmacies.
+Can you get your prescriptions by mail?

 - Travel: Will the plan cover you if you travel to another state or outside the U.S.?

-If you're in a Medicare plan, review the "Evidence of Coverage" (EOC) and "Annual Notice of Change" (ANOC) your plan sends you each fall.
+If you're in a Medicare plan, review the "Evidence of Coverage" (EOC) and "Annual Notice of Change" (ANOC) your plan sends you each year, usually in the fall.
 The EOC gives you details about what the plan covers, how much you pay, and more.
 The ANOC includes any changes in coverage, costs, or service area effective in January.
 If you don't get an EOC or ANOC, contact your plan.